 - levels of fats, blood sugars, and electrolytes that are too high or too low

-The Merck Manual for Health Care Professionals also notes that chronic lung disease or high blood pressure may be a complication of fat intake through TPN (Merck, 2009).
+The Merck Manual also notes that chronic lung disease or high blood pressure may be a complication of fat intake through TPN.

 Liver problems due to TPN can develop at any age.
-However, they are most common in infants—particularly those who were born prematurely.
+However, they are most common in infants, particularly those who were born prematurely.
 This is because their livers are not yet fully developed.
 Liver problems most often occur when TPN is first started.
-Reducing the amount of protein in the IV mixture may help correct this (Merck, 2009).
+Reducing the amount of protein in the IV mixture may help correct this.

-Healthcare providers caring for sick or premature infants must closely monitor each infant’s nutritional needs.
-They can do so by using blood and urine tests, which will alert the medical team if the infant requires adjustments to the nutritional components of TPN.
+Healthcare providers caring for sick or premature infants closely monitor each infant’s nutritional needs by taking blood and urine tests.
+The results of these tests alert the medical team if the infant requires adjustments to the nutritional components of TPN.

 Medically Reviewed by: George Krucik, MD